cujojs/rest/README.md

 - Safari (8-9, iOS 8-9, should work in earlier versions)
 - Android (4.3-5, should work in earlier versions)

-Specific browser test are provided by [Travis CI](https://travis-ci.org/cujojs/rest) and [Sauce Labs' Open Sauce Plan](https://saucelabs.com/opensource).
-You can see [specific browser test results](https://saucelabs.com/u/cujojs-rest), although odds are they do not reference this specific release/branch/commit.
+Specific browser test are provided by [Travis CI](https://travis-ci.org/cujojs/rest) and [BrowserStack](https://www.browserstack.com).

 Getting Started